jbasen/Crestron-Shelly/README.md

 V5 fixes and issue with getting power from a Shelly 1PM and adds support for retreiving voltage readings from each channel of a Shelly EM.
 NOTE- THE POWER_METER_TYPE PARAMETER ON THE SHELLY RELAY MODULE HAS CHANGED READ THE MODULE'S HELP FILE FOR MORE DETAILS

+V7 adds full support for the Shelly RGBW2 module.
+NOTE - In implementing this I had to make a change to the Shelly dimmer S+ file.
+If you upgrade to v7 you MUST use the dimmer module included in this build.